 When traveling with a baby, safety is your number one priority.
-The Federal Aviation Administration (FAA) recommend using an approved child restraint system (CRS) on an airplane.
+The Federal Aviation Administration (FAA) recommends using an approved child restraint system (CRS) on an airplane.

-Taking your car seat with you may feel like a huge hassle, but it can save you the time and hassle of finding suitable transport options in other countries if you already have your own.
-It’s important that you check with your airline which car seats are approved though, as not all of them will be accepted on the flight.
+Taking your infant car seat or toddler car seat with you may feel like a huge hassle, but it can save you the time and hassle of finding suitable transport options in other countries if you already have your own.
+It’s important that you check with your airline which car seats are approved, though, as not all of them will be accepted on the flight.

 To help protect your CRS from damage during traveling, consider purchasing a travel car seat bag to use on your journey and save money by not buying replacements.

 Baby travel cots are also called a pack-n-play, or a travel crib, and it’s one of the baby travel must haves.
 They are a great way to provide a safe and familiar place for your baby to sleep on your travels, especially without a regular crib.
 They are compact, easy to transport, and reasonably budget-friendly.

 When considering which travel cot to buy, look out for the following features:

 - Ease of use: You want something that won’t take you hours to put up and pack away.

 - A mesh window: This is important so you can always see your baby.